Three-body bound states of two bosons and one impurity in one dimension: The effects of three-body interaction

 where $g_i$, $d_i$ and $f_i$ are the same as defined in section \ref{secMM}, and

 represents the three-body interaction in momentum space.
-However, because the wave function $u \propto -c_3/(p_x^2 + p_y^2 + \kappa^2)$ leads to logarithmic divergence while integrating the whole momentum space, the renormalization is necessary for the three-body interaction.
+However, the wave function $u(k_x,k_y)$ in momentum space is proportional to $-c_3/(p_x^2 + p_y^2 + \kappa^2)$.
+Equation \eqref{threec3} experiences logarithmic divergence when integrating in the whole momentum space, which suggests the requirement of renormalization procedure for the three-body interaction strength $t_B$.